-Navigating the complicated world of consumer rights can be confusing.
+Navigating your consumer rights can be confusing.
 In our experience, even retailers and manufacturers don't always understand what the rules are.

-We've put together this comprehensive easy-access guide to help you understand your rights when you go shopping, and what to do when a product doesn't live up to expectations.
+We've put together this guide to help you understand your rights when you go shopping, and what to do when a product doesn't live up to expectations.

 Australian Consumer Law (ACL) covers you when you're buying or paying for goods, just like it does for services.
 This guide explains the legal guarantees you have as a consumer, and how you can take action to resolve an issue.